 A more modern connection between love and war can be found in Sigmund Freud’s concept of the id, which embodies basic drives, such as sex and aggression.
 Perhaps love and war were linked in the myths of the ancients because this partnership mirrors a partnership of drives within our "reptilian" consciousness.

-An even more modern connection is found in the title of the book, Men are from Mars, Women are from Venus, Mars/Ares representing aggression and valor (renown for one’s accomplishments), and Venus/Aphrodite representing beauty and love (fulfillment in interpersonal relationship).
+An even more modern connection is found in the title of the book, Men are from Mars, Women are from Venus, Mars/Ares representing aggression and valor (renown for one’s accomplishments), and Venus/Aphrodite representing beauty and love (fulfillment in interpersonal relationships).

 The planet Mars is named after the god of war because it is reddish in color, reminiscent of bloodshed.
-Not surprisingly, Mars (that is, Ares) rules the astrological sign Aries.
+Not surprisingly, Mars (that is, Ares) rules the astrological sign, Aries.
 He co-rules Scorpio.
 He also rules Tuesday (literally: Tiw’s Day, Tiw being a Germanic god of war) and the month of March.
 The term “martial”, as in “martial arts”, is derived from his name.

 The Father of Gods and of Men

 Let’s return to our story of Kronos (Saturn), who castrated his father, Ouranos/Uranus (Sky).
-Because of this violent act, his parents prophesied that Kronos would some day be overthrown by a son of his own.
+Because of this violent act, his parents prophesied that Kronos would someday be overthrown by a son of his own.
 To prevent this from happening, Kronos began eating his kids once they were born.
 He fathered several children with his wife, Rhea (Roman name: Ops), including Hades, Poseidon, and Hera.
 He ate them all immediately.
 But Rhea, who didn’t much like having her children eaten by her husband, after giving birth to Zeus, devised a trick to prevent Kronos from eating Zeus.
 She wrapped a big rock in baby clothes, and apparently, Kronos couldn’t tell the difference.
 He ate the rock.
 Rhea whisked Zeus away to safety, hiding him until he was grown.
 When he was grown, Zeus served his father a potion which caused him to vomit up the children he had swallowed (Zeus’ siblings).
 Then Zeus and his siblings waged a cataclysmic war against Kronos and his siblings (the Titans), eventually defeating them and imprisoning them deep in the gloomy underworld, called Tartarus.
 With the Titans out of the way, Zeus was free to rule as king over all, both gods and men.
 Settling on Mt.
 Olympus with his siblings and children (the so-called “Olympian gods”), Zeus became all-powerful and all-knowing; no one could prevent his will.

 The Roman name for Zeus is Jupiter.
 The planet Jupiter is named after the king of the gods because it is the largest planet.
 Jupiter also rules over Thursday.
 English, being a Germanic language, renamed Jupiter’s day “Thor’s Day”, after a Germanic (Norse) god who bore many similarities to Jupiter.
 In Romance languages, which were derived directly from Latin, the name of Jupiter is retained.
 In Spanish, for example, Thursday is “Jueves”, after an alternate form of the name Jupiter: Jovis.

 Zeus/Jupiter was known by many different epithets.
 He was called Father of Gods and Men; even the gods who weren’t his literal children called him father.
-He was called the Thunderer, as he was the one who held the thunder and the lightning-bolt.
+He was called the Thunderer, as he was the one who held the thunder and the lightning bolt.
 He was called The All-Wise, or Counselor, as he knew all, and was the source of wisdom and counsel for gods and men alike.
 These are just a few of his names.

 Jupiter used to rule over the astrological sign, Pisces, but now rules the sign Sagittarius.
 Since I myself am a Sagittarius, the planet ruling my sign is associated with the All-Powerful, All-Wise King and Father of Gods and Men.
 How cool does that make me?